 That’s especially true for both Silver and Gold Medallion members.
-And now that more and more travelers are using SkyMiles to buy an upgrade, it’s getting harder for everyone.
+And now that more and more travelers will have some level of Delta status thanks to extensions and promotions, it’s getting harder for everyone.

 But if you have status and want to improve your chances of an upgrade, these are the five things you can do to improve your odds of sitting up front.